Vish1811/NM389_Heisenbugs/README.md

 ## ScreenShots
 ![ScreenShot](https://user-images.githubusercontent.com/38127345/87586189-cd343e00-c6fd-11ea-8c90-a9812d79bafd.png)

+## Task List
+- [ ] Work out complete structure of project.(Design Phase)
+- [ ] Enlist all libraries needed, have a basic idea of thier working(Learn Basics).
+- [ ] Setting Up the Environment of the project(In the Systems)
+- [ ] Write basic webgl model to program to execute this.(Basic Rough Design Implementation)
+- [ ] For 3d/4d visulization create a WebGL Globe.
+- [ ] Data analysis(Analyse the data to be visualised on the Globe).
+- [ ] Data Analysis(temperature data) + Data Analysis(pressure data).
+- [ ] Extracting Important files from the Json file provided as data.
+- [ ] Implement Toggle button(Help us to switch between the data to be represented on the globe).
+- [ ] Implementing a Button to switch B/W Rotation Mode and Normal Mode.
+- [ ] Implementing the TIME SERIES REPRESENTATION.
+- [ ] Adding Animation to TIME LINE.
+- [ ] Implementing the Little Dashboard on the left(To show the important data).

 ##  Steps to run the project locally in development mode are: <a name = "run_locally"></a>

 1. Fork and clone the repository in your system and navigate to the project directory.